STY1001/FxEEA-WRF/README.md

 # FxEEA-WRF
 Remove the fucking EEA (DMA) restriction for some Windows Feature

-If you are in a EEA region, you know how is annying can be some European stupid law (like DMA, DCA or GDPR), this is why, here we don't have all cool features or 5 year later when the feature is deprecated
+If you are in the European Economic Area (EEA), you know how annoying some stupid European laws (such as DMA, DCA or GDPR).
+And that's because of them that us Europeans don't get all the cool features available elsewhere around the world - or 5 years later when the feature is deprecated...

-I don't say all this laws are useless, it can be cool sometime (for exemple, removable Edge) but, most of the time it's very restrictive and annoying
+I don't say that all this laws are useless, sometimes they can be cool (for example, being able to uninstall Edge), but most of the time they're very restrictive and annoying.

 ## How to use it ?